A Kent seaside town is getting a glimpse of what a disused site could be like permanently as vintage fairground rides move in for the bank holiday.

 Another £2m has yet to be found to complete the project.

 "We wanted to show Margate and to show Kent the kind of things that we are planning for the future," said project director Jonathan Bryant.

-"Carter's travelling classic steam fair has achieved everything that we want to achieve on this permanent amusement park site."'So enthusiastic'
+"Carter's travelling classic steam fair has achieved everything that we want to achieve on this permanent amusement park site."

 Anna Carter, who runs the travelling fair, said she wished the trust well.